-S.4.9 The draft Nuclear NPS applies to England and Wales and includes potentially suitable sites that can be in operation by 2025.
-Therefore the focus of the AoS was on the effects associated with England and Wales, although consideration was given to any significant effects for the rest of the UK and transboundary effects.
-Relevant member states are being consulted on the draft Nuclear NPS and its accompanying AoS and HRA reports.
-The designated Nuclear NPS will remain until withdrawn or suspended by the Government and be kept under review to ensure that it remains valid.

-- S.4.10 The Nuclear AoS includes appraisal of both the effects of the whole draft NPS and the specific effects of potentially suitable sites.
+- S.4.13 The revised draft Nuclear NPS lists sites in England and Wales which are potentially suitable for deployment by the end of 2025.
+Therefore the focus of the AoS was on the effects associated with England and Wales, although consideration was given to any significant effects for the rest of the UK and any transboundary effects.
+The designated Nuclear NPS will remain until withdrawn or suspended by the Government and be kept under review to ensure that it remains valid. - S.4.14 The Nuclear AoS includes appraisal of both the effects of the whole revised draft NPS and the specific effects of potentially suitable sites.
 Generic design characteristics for new nuclear power stations were considered for the appraisal since the detailed design will be addressed at the project EIA stage.
-The timescales for appraisal were as follows: - Construction: 6 years; - Operation: approximately 60 years; - · Decommissioning: approximately 30 years; - Interim Storage of Waste: up to 100 years after operation ceases.
-It is therefore possible to envisage a scenario in which onsite interim storage might be required for around 160 years from the start of the power station's operation, to enable an adequate cooling period for fuel discharged following the end of the power station's operation.
-However, this is based on some conservative assumptions and there are a number of factors that could reduce or potentially increase, the total duration of onsite spent fuel storage.
+The timescales for appraisal were as follows: - construction 6 years; - operation approximately 60 years; - decommissioning approximately 30 years; and - interim storage of waste: approximately 100 years after operation ceases12.